martinring/thesis/src/2-Pre-Deployment.md

 These different abstraction levels all have particular purposes and use
 cases:

-- natural language offers a way to quickly come up with an initial description of a given system that is well-readable without prior training and not restricted concerning the described properties;
+- Natural language offers a way to quickly come up with an initial description of a given system that is well-readable without prior training and not restricted concerning the described properties;
 - FSL models specify system properties in a precise way amenable to